winsznx/timestake/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of ChainRegistry seriously.
+We take the security of TimeStake seriously.
 If you discover a security vulnerability, please follow these steps:

 1. **Do Not** disclose the vulnerability publicly until it has been addressed
 2. Email details to: timjosh507@gmail.com